Optical technicians make optical parts for scientific instruments such as microscopes and telescopes, lenses for spectacles and contact lenses.

 LMI data powered by LMI for All

-- You do not always need formal qualifications but some employers will ask for subjects at National 4 or 5 including English, Maths and science or technological subjects.
+- You do not always need formal qualifications but most employers will ask for subjects at National 4 or 5 including English, Maths and science or technological subjects.

 You could work for a manufacturing company, a large prescription company, an optical firm or a small optician’s practice.